LordPistachioIV/Hangman/README.md

 # Hangman
-A Forms based Hangman programmed in C#
+A Forms based Hangman programmed in C# using Microsoft Visual Studio Community 2017 V15.8.7

+# How to Run
+Download the program, extract if its a .zip.
+Navigate to Hangmen>bin>Debug and run the Hangman.exe.

 Required Functions
 - Entry of works for another player to guess